seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 # 1 Introduction

-In this assignment we are tasked to test 2 different classes.
+In this assignment we are tasked to test two different classes.
 DataUtilities.java and Range.java using Junit.
-The objective of this assignment is to educate students on the fundamentals of automated unit testing, emphasizing testing procedures aligned with the specific requirements of each unit.
+The objective of this assignment is to educate us on the fundamentals of automated unit testing, emphasizing testing procedures aligned with the specific requirements of each unit.
 JUnit, a prominent member of the XUnit framework family, serves as the primary unit testing framework for Java.

 # 2 Detailed description of unit test strategy